National Network for Curriculum Implementation

 - consider contextual factors which may impact on understanding and planning progression

-- develop understanding of effective approaches to co-construction within and across schools or settings.
+- develop understanding of effective approaches to co-construction within and across schools or settings

 Conversation resources

-Progression: October 2021
+October 2021

 In this conversation, practitioners can discuss the challenges, and opportunities, in designing a curriculum with learning progression at the heart.
 Supported by expert input and other materials, practitioners can tackle key questions including: